Rusty-Gravy/BoL-Scipts---Lib/README.md

 - Any Champion with a heal or shield of any sort. *This is including Braum's Unbreakable, Kayle's Intervention, Yasuo's Wind Wall and any other ability that prevents death or heals/shields in any way.
 This includes active items.*

 **Sida's Auto Carry**
 - *Reborn is an all-round orbwalk script packed with tons of features such as skills, farming, jungle clearing, plugins and much more.
-Visit http://forum.botoflegends.com/topic/6584- for more information.*
+Visit http://forum.botoflegends.com/topic/6584- for more information.
+This script is VIP/PAID only, however you can run the open beta for the ChallengerSeries.lua for free.*
 - Any Champion.

 **Challenger Series**